 My role also includes providing inductions for staff and students regarding sustainability at Edge Hill University.
 All new staff undertake online training regarding sustainability, and a sustainability stand is present at staff and student induction events.

-I am responsible for overseeing the operational health, safety and environment services, ensuring that we have long-term strategies and plans in place for risk management and carbon emission reduction.
+I am responsible for overseeing the Corporate Sustainability Service Area, supporting with long-term strategies and plans for risk management and carbon emission reduction.

 Site Services Manager

 My role requires me to manage the day-to-day waste and recycling contract on campus, monitor data and identify programmes to reduce waste and increase recycling.

 I am responsible for developing and implementing a sustainable catering service, including management of the sustainable food policy, increasing the procurement of environmentally and ethically sound goods, overseeing Vegetarian Society accreditation and the Soil Association’s ‘Food for Life’ catering mark, providing healthy meals and promoting healthy eating on campus, and identifying waste reduction and recycling opportunities.